ShreejanRegmi/online-trade-application-MERN/README.md

 An online classified (e-commerce) app created using Node.js and React.

-Back end incorporates features such as REST API, jsonwebtokens for authentication, socket.io for real-time chat, nodemailer.
+Back end built with REST API, jsonwebtokens for authentication, socket.io for real-time chat, nodemailer.

 Front end uses React, Bootstrap CSS Framework, and React Context API for state management.